1985 Cork Junior A Hurling Championship

 The 1985 Cork Junior A Hurling Championship was the 88th staging of the Cork Junior A Hurling Championship since its establishment by the Cork County Board.
 The championship ran from 22 September to 27 October 1985.

-On 27 October 1985, Kilbrittain won the championship following a 5–07 to 1–12 defeat of Cobh in the final at Páirc Uí Chaoimh.
+The final was played on 27 October 1985 at Páirc Uí Chaoimh in Cork, between Kilbrittain and Cobh, in what was their first ever meeting in the final.
+Kilbrittain won the match by 5-07 to 1-12 to claim their first ever championship title.
 It remains their only championship title.

+Kilbrittain's Pa Brennan was the championship's top scorer with 4-10.